Tuesday, April 8, 2025

 Head over to our TeePublic and/or Redbubble stores today and buy some merch!
 Every item sold sees a small return to us, and covers our hosting costs.
 We appreciate every purchase.

-In this episode of The Thing Rewatch, Cory and Eoghan are isolated with the boys for the winter as they discuss John Carpenter's The Thing.
+In this episode of The Marvel Cinematic Universe Rewatch, Cory and Eoghan open their pressies early as they discuss The Guardians of the Galaxy Holiday Special.

 Trailer: